Advantages and Disadvantages of Python – Make a Favorable Decision

 Once a developer gets used to the ease and simplicity of this language, it becomes difficult for them to switch back to other languages.

-- Database Access
+5. Database Access

-Python is considered to be highly insecure and involves security risk.
-There are some limitations to using Python to access databases.
-As compared to other popular technologies such as JDBC and ODBC, the Python database access layer is a little underdeveloped and primitive.
+Compared to other popular technologies such as JDBC and ODBC, the Python database access layer is a little underdeveloped and primitive.
 It is, therefore, not considered suitable if developers are looking for a smooth interaction of complex legacy data.

 There you have it – an unbiased and precise evaluation of Python.
-Didn't we tell you to look at both aspects before making a decision?

 People are also reading: